yourbasic/grudat18/ovn4.md

 </code></pre>

 <pre><code>def sum1(a):
-	"""Return the sum of the elements in a.""" n = len(a)
+	"""Return the sum of the elements in the list a.""" n = len(a)
 	if n == 0:
 		return 0